sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/order-log.md

 The *Order Log View* offers filtering from a number of criteria available from the top of the window:

 - **Main** specifies that details about Order starts, Job starts and the parameterization on Job starts will be displayed.
-Such output is indicated from the [MAIN] qualifier.
+Such output is indicated by the [MAIN] qualifier.
-- **Success** events are indicated from the [SUCCESS] qualifier and specify details such as resulting parameterization when Jobs completed.
+- **Success** events are indicated by the [SUCCESS] qualifier and show details such as the resulting parameterization when Jobs are completed.
 - **stdout** specifies if output written by Jobs to the stdout channel will be displayed using the [STDOUT] qualifier.
 - **Debug** applies to JVM Jobs that make use of the [JS7 - Job API](https://kb.sos-berlin.com/display/JS7/JS7+-+Job+API).
 Such Jobs can be added the *log_level* argument holding the *debug*  or *trace* value.
 If debug output is available from a Job, then it will be displayed using the [DEBUG] qualifier.